 Students use this form whenever there is any deviation from the program in the catalog.
-This requires the approval of student's advisor, the Department Chair, the School Dean, the School Dean of the required course and the Registrar.
+This requires the approval of student's advisor, the School Director, the School Director of the required course, the Registrar, and the Vice President for Academic Affairs.
 Students should submit Course Substitutions forms to the Registrar's Office by the time the student applies for graduation.